Professional wrestling holds: Seated surfboard

 Another version of a surfboard, which is known as a "seated surfboard stretch" but referred to as a "modified surfboard stretch".
 Most often applied by a standing wrestler against a prone opponent, but may also be applied by a seated wrestler or against a seated or kneeling opponent, sees the wrestler grasp both of their opponent's wrists while placing their foot or knee on the opponent's upper back, pulling back on the arms to compress the opponent's shoulder blades.
 In lucha libre, the variation performed against a kneeling opponent is called La Cavernaria, after Cavernario Galindo.

 Pin-up Strong

 In this Modified double wrist lock surfboard, The wrestler first takes the opponent's legs then, bends them at the knees, and crosses them, placing one ankle in the other leg's knee-pit before then turning around so that they are facing away from the opponent and places one of their feet into the triangle created by the opponent's crossed legs.
 The wrestler then places the opponent's free ankle under their knee-pit.
 The wrestling then rolls to the ground, on onto their back, forcing the opponent over on the back.
 The wrestling then grabs both of the opponent's wrist, lays straight on their back and pulls the opponent's arms while lifting their own legs upwards to put pressure on the opponent's legs simultaneously.
-This move was used by Beth Phoenix as a signature.
+This move was used by the Divas of Doom (chiefly Natalya) as a signature.